Assylken/My-OOP-endterm-project/README.md

 # My-OOP-endterm-project
-School System with Application class and DataBase Hello everyone, this is my OOP endterm project.
+School System with Application class and DataBase<br>
+Hello everyone, this is my OOP endterm project.
 This is school system.
-Here you can evaluate my code, this code performs the following functions
+Here you can evaluate my code, this code performs the following functions<br>
-We have a menu:
+We have a menu: <br>
 1 - Admin
 2 - Student
 3 - Teacher